boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

       possible to implement 5G Network Slicing without TN Slicing, as explained in the next section.

-      TN Slicing is implemented using IETF technologies, therefore, inline with
+      TN Slicing is implemented using IETF technologies as described in
       {{!I-D.ietf-teas-ietf-network-slices}}.

-      In this document, the term "IETF Network Slice" (IETF NS, or INS in short) is used to describe the slice in the Transport Network domain of the overall 5G architecture, composed from RAN, TN, and CN domains.
+      Although IETF Network Slices can be use more generally, the term "IETF Network Slice" (IETF NS, or INS in short) is used in this document to describe the slice in the Transport Network domain of the overall 5G architecture, composed from RAN, TN, and CN domains.